dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 </div>

-Heritability is how much the *genetic* contribution to the trait varies as compared to how much does that trait varies *overall*.
+Heritability is how much the *genetic* contribution to the trait varies as compared to how much that trait varies *overall*.
 These variances are computed with respect to random people from the population.

 In the above example, the variance of E is one, since it is -1 half the time, and +1 the other half.
-For similar reasons, the variance of G is one.
+Similarly, G is always one off from its mean of three, so the variance of G is also one.
 Since the genes and the environment are independent, the [variance of their sum](https://en.wikipedia.org/wiki/Variance#Sum_of_uncorrelated_variables_(Bienaym%C3%A9_formula)) is **var(P)=var(G)+var(E)**.
 This tells us that

 <div style="text-align:center; padding-bottom:10pt;" markdown="1">